zaidsaiyed1/c_librarey/README.md

 It serves as a central repository where I store, reuse, and maintain various C programs, functions, and utilities that I’ve written over time.
 The goal of this project is to keep my C code well-structured and easily accessible for future reference or reuse in other projects.

-Sure!
-Here's a clear list of features based on your description, suitable for including in the README:

----

 ### ✨ Features

 * 📂 **Program Navigation Menu**